vinstic-myshell/myshell-doc-en/product-manual/chan-pin-geng-xin-ri-zhi/june-update-log.md

 * With just 1-3 minutes of high-quality input audio, you can make the robot imitate anyone's speech!
 Currently, only English and voice cloning are supported, and accents and emotions are not yet supported.
 Please look forward to the next version!
 * If you are not satisfied with the cloned voice, please feel free to give us feedback!
-* Tip: The length of the recording time does not necessarily mean better results.
+* Tip: The length of the recording does not necessarily mean better results.
 Clear and noise-free input audio will produce ideal results.

 **Auto Prompt Evolution**